Apfel/apfel.github.io/index.md

 - **[Twitch](https://twitch.tv/indeeditsapfel)**

 In addition to that, here's a smol WebAssembly module, written in Go. <br>
-It shows the current time, assuming your current platform supports WebAssembly.
+It shows the current time and date, assuming your current platform supports WebAssembly.